MUNsdh/readthedocs/docs/source/Tool Changes.rst

    :target: ../_static/images/ToolBackOfCNC.jpg

-For more information, see :ref:`Tool Holders, Bits, and More`
+For more information, see :ref:`Tool Holders and More`

 **NOTE: You may need to take apart another tool in order to get the correct holder, collet, bit, etc.**